munificent/craftinginterpreters/book/local-variables.md

 <aside name="pop">

-When multiple local variables go out of scope at once, you get a series of `OP_POP` instructions which get interpreted one at a time.
+When multiple local variables go out of scope at once, you get a series of `OP_POP` instructions that get interpreted one at a time.
 A simple optimization you could add to your Lox implementation is a specialized `OP_POPN` instruction that takes an operand for the number of slots to pop and pops them all at once.